 Debt Service is a major area of cost due to the District's building program, which is primarily financed by the sale of general obligation bonds.
-The graph on the next page depicts that in 2010-11, the ratio of net bonded debt to Assessed Value for the District is 2.32%.
+The graph below depicts that in 2011-12, the ratio of net bonded debt to Assessed Value for the District is 2.12%.
 Educational legislation has eliminated limits on outstanding debt.
 However, prior law limited debt to 10% of assessed value, and the District is well below that level.
 All principal and interest payments are due February 15th and August 15th of each year.
 On February 1st of each year, outstanding taxes become delinquent, which permits the collection of a large majority of taxes levied before the long-term debt payments are due.